What to do When Your Partner Sets a Boundary

 Boundaries aren’t a trap

-But it’s not a setup.
-It’s an opening.
+But it’s an opening.
 And if you shut it down too quickly, you miss a chance to make something better, together.

 You also send the message (even unintentionally) that your partner’s needs are too much, they should stay quiet, or that honesty isn’t safe here.